 This course provides an orientation to the U.S. public health system and major contemporary public health problems using evidence-based approaches.
 Students will apply the principles of evidence-based approaches in critical assessment of public health issues from program design and implementation to evaluation and assessment.
 This course will emphasize the principles of scientific reasoning and how they inform evidence-based public health interventions.
 Students will be able to examine public health issues from multiple analytic perspectives and recognize how these perspectives may suggest different solutions to a given public health problem.

 PUBH 380 - Public Health Nutrition.
 3 Credits.

+Prereq., junior standing or consent of instructor.
+Student strongly encouraged to have completed NUTR 221N, or comparable course, before enrolling.
 This course will examine the role of nutrition in promoting, maintaining and improving health in the community.
 The course will investigate traditional aspects of the emerging health delivery system, as the financial, legislative, political sociological and scientific aspects of public and community health.
 Students will identify nutrition programs and policies for various stages of the life cycle and develop skills needed to solve nutrition and health problems in community settings.

 PUBH 410 - Population Health Planning.
 3 Credits.

 The course is designed to provide students an overview to develop culturally competent public health programs to address the most important health issues affecting our communities at local, national, and international levels.
 Students will learn the process of public health programming including assessment, design, planning, and implementations and evaluation.
 The course will also include an overview of effective public health interventions using the socio-ecologic framework (individual/behavioral, environmental/social/community and policy) as a foundation to explore various levels of interventions.